eslint/eslint/docs/rules/nonblock-statement-body-position.md

+# nonblock-statement-body-position

-# enforce the location of single-line statements (nonblock-statement-body-position)
+Enforces the location of single-line statements.

 When writing `if`, `else`, `while`, `do-while`, and `for` statements, the body can be a single statement instead of a block.
 It can be useful to enforce a consistent location for these single statements.